Dave Eckhardt's Undergraduate Advising Information Page

 If you're not sure whether or not you should call CAPS,

 - Need to see me today but I don't seem to be around?

 - My primary backup is Tom Cortina,

-Unless I'm on an intercontinental airplane, both of them should be able to reach
+Unless I'm on an intercontinental airplane, one of them should be able to reach

 me in a hurry.